Sun Microsystems: Dot-com bubble and aftermath

 During the dot-com bubble, Sun began making more money, with its stock rising as high as $250 per share.
 It also began spending much more, hiring workers and building itself out.
 Some of this was because of genuine demand, but much was from web start-up companies anticipating business that would never happen.
 In 2000, the bubble burst.
-Sales in Sun's important hardware division went into free-fall as customers closed shop and auctioned high-end servers.
+Sales in Sun's important hardware division went into freefall as customers closed shop and auctioned high-end servers.

 Several quarters of steep losses led to executive departures, rounds of layoffs, and other cost cutting.
 In December 2001, the stock fell to the 1998, pre-bubble level of about $100.
 It continued to fall, faster than many other technology companies.
 A year later, it had reached below $10 (a tenth of what it was in 1990), but it eventually bounced back to $20.
 In mid-2004, Sun closed their Newark, California, factory and consolidated all manufacturing to Hillsboro, Oregon and Linlithgow, Scotland.
 In 2006, the rest of the Newark campus was put on the market.